 By Rachel Ullstrom / Account Director, Rio SEO

 With the customer journey increasingly originating online, your first “local” impression may be taking place online.
+Which is why building consumer trust with hyperlocal strategies is a must.
 “Thinking local” is in—as a matter of fact, with Google assuming local intent for more than 46% of searches, you can’t miss it.
 What’s more, searches for products and services “near me” are up 500% over the last 2 years.
 We cannot miss the importance of the connection piece of the local puzzle.
 Being local for many consumers is about more than a map pin and an area code.

 While it is absolutely critical to consider your digital presence, there is a compelling case for understanding local as not just a sense of place, but also as a context and a culture.
 People invest in physically local spaces in very meaningful and personal ways – voting, taxes, homes, volunteering, schools, sports teams, and building communities.
 Trust comes easier in a local space- local news is still consumed 18% more than national broadcast news, while national news organizations have lost trust, surveys showed local papers gained trust from democrat, republican and independent voters in 2017.
 When you think about location as a commonality and a foundation for trust, you have a shared basis to start building relationships and loyalty from.